Arsalan Bukhari, Public Affairs Director

 His Seattle upbringing has also influenced the development of his very ‘Northwest’ hobbies: reading, bicycling and trail running.
 He is married and resides in Shoreline, WA.

-Jasmin Samy is Civil Rights Manager at CAIR-Washington State, a chapter of America's largest Muslim civil liberties and advocacy organization.
+Jasmin Samy is Civil Rights Director at CAIR-Washington State, a chapter of America's largest Muslim civil liberties and advocacy organization.